cxt273/556655/README.md

 > ```

 ## Password
-The initial password is randomly generated, and you can get it by checking the console logs.
+The initial password is randomly generated, and you can get it by checking the console l